How to Write a Grant 101: A Crash Course

 - Ask a colleague or friend to edit it.
-Don’t solely rely on electronic spelling or grammar checks – not only do grants need to be technically flawless, they also need to make sense.
+Don’t solely rely on electronic spelling or grammar checks – not only do grants need to be technically flawless, but they also need to make sense.

 - Start writing and applying early.
-Grants can take considerable time to write and it can take months or years to receive the funding so plan ahead for large projects.
+Grants can take considerable time to write, and it can take months or years to receive the funding, so plan ahead for large projects.